 5. K Means Clustering

-This type of clustering is used to find a local maximum after each iteration in the set of multiple data entity sets.
+One can use this type of clustering to locate a local maximum after each iteration in multiple data entity sets.

-This mechanism involves the 5 steps mentioned below:
+This mechanism involves the five steps mentioned below:

-- First, we have to define the desired number of the cluster we want in this algorithm.
+- First, we must define the number of clusters we want in this algorithm.

 - Each data point is assigned to a cluster randomly.